-As shown in Table 5, all state roadways in 2021 operated within capacity and under the target threshold v/c ratio of 0.85.
-The 2021 values also represent operations in 2045 under the low growth rate scenarios.
+As shown in Table 4, all state roadways in 2021 operated within capacity and under the target threshold v/c ratio of 0.85.
+The 2021 values also represent operations in 2045 under the low growth rate scenario.
 To determine operations in 2045 under the moderate growth scenario, the directional peak hour volumes were increased by 1.0% annually.
-There are only two state road segments where the v/c ratio is expected to exceed the 0.85 threshold in 2045 under the moderate growth scenario.
-Future improvements may be needed to address congestion in these areas as the Homer population grows; however, improvements to walking and biking, as well as improved network connections, may eliminate this need.
+There are only two state road segments (the Sterling Highway between Glenview and Lake Streets and East End Road from Lake Street to Ben Walters Lane) where the v/c ratio is expected to exceed the 0.85 threshold in 2045 under the moderate growth scenario.